satellite-image-deep-learning/techniques/README.md

 * [Faster RCNN for xView satellite data challenge](https://github.com/samirsen/small-object-detection)
 * [How to detect small objects in (very) large images](https://blog.ml6.eu/how-to-detect-small-objects-in-very-large-images-70234bab0f98) -> A practical guide to using Slicing-Aided Hyper Inference (SAHI) for performing inference on the DOTAv1.0 object detection dataset using the mmdetection framework
 * [Implementation of YOLO to detect object in aerial imagery or satellite imagery data](https://github.com/SandiRizqi/OBJECT-DETECTION-YOLO-ALGORITHM-FOR-AERIAL-IMAGERY_FROM-SCRATCH)
+* [Object detection on Satellite Imagery using RetinaNet](https://medium.com/@ije_good/object-detection-on-satellite-imagery-using-retinanet-part-1-training-e589975afbd5) -> using the Kaggle Swimming Pool and Car Detection dataset

 #### Object detection enhanced by super resolution
 * [Super-Resolution and Object Detection](https://medium.com/the-downlinq/super-resolution-and-object-detection-a-love-story-part-4-8ad971eef81e) -> Super-resolution is a relatively inexpensive enhancement that can improve object detection performance